 Often times, experienced attorneys can prove in a court of law that the manufacturer failed to protect consumers by putting profits ahead of safety.
 In addition, the manufacturer failed in their abilities to design the product without defects, and/or failed to make patients aware of any potentially harmful problems from its use.

-Rosenfeld Injury Lawyers LLC are currently reviewing medical device cases for individuals experiencing problems because of their Zimmer Durom Cup hip replacement surgery.
+Drug Law Center is currently reviewing medical device cases for individuals experiencing problems because of their Zimmer Durom Cup hip replacement surgery.
 With years of experience in product liability law, our skilled lawyers use their extensive knowledge in developing successful strategies when making a product liability claim.